EmployeeIssues.comU.S. Employee Rights in Plain English

 • Became the breadwinner or a major support contributor of a household, because the head of the household died as a direct result of a disaster

-To determine your final eligibility for either standard unemployment benefits or Disaster Unemployment Assistance, you'll likely have to file an official claim with the relevant state unemployment office or One-Stop Career Center.
+To determine your final eligibility for either standard unemployment benefits or Disaster Unemployment Assistance after a natural disaster, you must file an official claim with the relevant state unemployment office or a full-service One-Stop Career Center.

 Ordinarily, you'll have only 30 days to file a claim for Disaster Unemployment Assistance after it becomes available.
-So, it's a good idea to file your claim for DUA as soon as it's practical, even if you don't have the supporting paperwork at hand.
-After filing, you'll ordinarily have 21 days to provide the supporting paperwork.
-In cases of severe damage, the DOL has extended DUA deadlines; but, don't count on it.
+So, it's a good idea to file your claim as soon as it's practical, even if you don't have the supporting paperwork at hand.
+After filing, you'll ordinarily have 21 days to provide the paperwork.
+If damage is severe or widespread, the DOL might extend DUA deadlines as it has before.

-If one or more state unemployment offices or One-Stops are closed because of damage, states often set up temporary offices to accept claims for standard unemployment benefits and Disaster Unemployment Assistance.
-Unemployment offices typically also set up special phone hotlines and online services for those who can't file claims in person, and to better handle the volume of claims after a disaster.
+If one or more state unemployment offices or One-Stops are closed because of damage, then the agencies typically set up temporary offices to take claims for standard unemployment benefits and Disaster Unemployment Assistance.
+Even if none are closed, the agencies often set up special hotlines and online services for those who can't file claims in person, and to better handle the increase in claims after a disaster.

 Disaster Unemployment Assistance Benefits

-Disaster Unemployment Assistance benefits are similar to those of standard unemployment benefits, and include weekly compensation and re-employment services.
-The maximum weekly compensation dollar amount is determined by each state, according to the provisions in each state's unemployment laws.
+Disaster Unemployment Assistance benefits are similar to those of standard unemployment benefits, both of which provide weekly compensation and re-employment services.
+The maximum weekly compensation dollar amount is determined by each state, according to the provisions in its unemployment laws and related regulations.

-For example, if the maximum weekly compensation for standard unemployment benefits in your state is $330, then the maximum weekly amount for Disaster Unemployment Assistance is likely to be the same.
+For example, if the maximum weekly compensation for standard unemployment benefits in your state is $330, then the maximum weekly amount for Disaster Unemployment Assistance is likely to be the same or close.

-In addition to Disaster Unemployment Assistance, state unemployment offices or One-Stop Career Centers might schedule special job fairs for disaster-unemployed workers to land replacement jobs.
-Unemployment offices might also offer what are commonly referred to as "cleanup jobs" (such as hurricane cleanup jobs), so that disaster-unemployed individuals may earn wages while assisting in recovery, rebuilding and humanitarian efforts.
+In addition to providing Disaster Unemployment Assistance, state unemployment offices or One-Stop Career Centers might schedule special job fairs for disaster-unemployed workers to land replacement jobs.
+The agencies might also offer what are commonly referred to as "cleanup jobs," so that disaster-unemployed individuals may temporarily earn wages while contributing to recovery, rebuilding and humanitarian efforts.

-For information about post-disaster help other than Disaster Unemployment Assistance, start by browsing FEMA's Web site.
+For information about post-disaster help in addition to Disaster Unemployment Assistance, start by browsing Apply for Assistance at FEMA's Web site.
+See also Disaster Assistance, an official government site.

 Ask a Lawyer Online Now